katreparitosh/katreparitosh.github.io/_pages/about.md

 👋 Hi!
 I am Paritosh.<br><br>

-Currently, I am remotely working as a NLP Lead on end-to-end research, design, build, development, and deployment of NLP Systems for <a href = "http://citispotter.com/"> Citispotter Limited</a>, Cambridge, UK.
+Currently, I am remotely working as a NLP Lead on end-to-end research, design, development, and deployment of NLP Systems for <a href = "http://citispotter.com/"> Citispotter Limited</a>, Cambridge, UK.
 Citispotter is a UK-based tech-startup that provides AI-driven technologies for intelligent content analysis to optimize emotional engagement, identify harmful signals, and assess content credibility.<br><br>

 I am interested in conducting research at the intersection of Applied Natural Language Processing (NLP), Machine Learning (ML), MLOPs and AI-driven Products.<br><br>